Metabase tips and tricks.

 Commonly accessed questions

 We do periodic cleaning of the available dashboards; we'll archive things that havent been accessed in the last 6-12 months to keep the number of questions and dashboards down.
-The below will give you the commonly accessed queries, flipping or changing the order to last_execution will show you the ones that aren't often acessed.
+The below will give you the commonly accessed queries, flipping or changing the order to last_execution will show you the ones that aren't often accessed.
 Use an Anti-Join to find the reports that haven't been run at all in the period you're checking.

 with card_data as (